peteralexa/peteralexa/README.md

-# Hello, I'm Peter Alexa 👋
+# Hello, I'm Peter 👋

 I'm a passionate web development enthusiast currently learning and exploring the vast world of web technologies. 🌐✨